collectiveaccess/CollectiveAccessManual/src/pages/index.md

 Whirl-i-Gig, CollectiveAccess’s primary developer, freely distributes everything it develops under the GNU General Public License as part of CollectiveAccess, and offers consulting and development services to clients to ensure they get the most out of the software.
 Whirl-i-Gig works directly with end-users who require assistance in realizing their projects.

 CollectiveAccess is supported by providing various development services to partner institutions.
-Explore projects [here](https://www.collectiveaccess.org/projects/.).
+Explore current and past projects [here](https://www.collectiveaccess.org/projects/.).

 ## Why Use *CollectiveAccess*?